miguelcobain/ember-css-transitions/tests/dummy/app/templates/docs/index.md

 `ember-css-transitions` provides some utilities that help you define animations purely in CSS.

-This can be thought of a port of angular's ng-animate or react-animation for Ember.
+This can be thought of a port of Vue's transitions for Ember.

-To install it just run:
+To install it run:

 ```bash
 ember install ember-css-transitions
 ```

-The kind of CSS you'll be writing is of the following structure:
+This addon is perfect for libraries like [Animate.css](https://animate.style/) and [Tailwind CSS](https://tailwindcss.com/).
+If you write your own css it will be of the following structure:

 ```css